jacksongod/hebvac/README.md

 # hebvac

 ## Intro
 The script help find HEB vaccine slot.
-It will driver chrome browser and find the earliest available slot with requirements set and enters the final personal schedule page.
-Then send Imessage to alert user to complete personal info to schedule the appointment.
+It drives chrome browser and find the earliest available slot with requirements defined.
+Proceeds to the final schedule page.
+Send Imessage to alert user to complete personal info to schedule the appointment.

 ## Requirements